CyberNtium/BC2406-Learning/README.md

 # Features
 i.)
 Business Focus
 ii.)
 Concepts Driven
-ii.)
+iii.)
 Can talk and do
 iv.)
 Stats and Scripting